 - Grow or shrink compute power, within a SQL pool (data warehouse), without moving data.

 - Pause compute capacity while leaving data intact, so you only pay for storage.

 - Resume compute capacity during operational hours.

-SQL Analytics leverages Azure Storage to keep your user data safe.
+Synapse SQL leverages Azure Storage to keep your user data safe.
 Since your data is stored and managed by Azure Storage, there is a separate charge for your storage consumption.
 The data is sharded into distributions to optimize the performance of the system.
 You can choose which sharding pattern to use to distribute the data when you define the table.
 These sharding patterns are supported:

 - Round Robin

 The Control node is the brain of the architecture.
 It is the front end that interacts with all applications and connections.
 The MPP engine runs on the Control node to optimize and coordinate parallel queries.
 When you submit a T-SQL query, the Control node transforms it into queries that run against each distribution in parallel.